Military Aviation Museum: Restorations and Reproductions

-The Museum is also connected to the Aviation Institute of Maintenance, which is currently building a small fleet of various World War I replicas, as an exercise for the students, to add to the Museum's collection.
+The museum is also connected to the Aviation Institute of Maintenance, which is currently building a small fleet of various World War I replicas, as an exercise for the students, to add to the museum's collection.
 The current batch includes a Morane Saulnier AI, a Nieuport 11, a Nieuport 17, a Nieuport 24, a Sopwith Pup, a Sopwith Camel, a Sopwith 1½ Strutter, and a deHavilland D.H.2.
 Both the Morane Saulnier AI and the Sopwith 1½ Strutter have arrived at the museum.

 The Fighter Factory

-Associated with the museum is an aircraft restoration and maintenance organization, called The Fighter Factory, started in 1996 to restore the collection's first aircraft (the P-40E).
+Associated with the museum is an aircraft restoration and maintenance organization, called The Fighter Factory, which started in 1996 to restore the collection's first aircraft (the P-40E).

 It was originally located at Norfolk Airport, and later moved to premises at the Suffolk Municipal Airport in Suffolk, Virginia.
-It currently operates two facilities: the one in Suffolk, and a new facility (in the purpose-built hangar) at the museum.
+It currently operates two facilities: one in Suffolk and a new facility (in the purpose-built hangar) at the museum.

-Airplane rides
+Programs

 The museum offers guests the opportunity to fly in either the Waco YMF-5 or the Stearman N2S-3.
 Both of the aircraft are open cockpit biplanes.